alimon808/Euler/README.md

 71636269561882670428252483600823257530420752963450

 Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?

+## Problem 9: Special pythagorean triplet
+A Pythagorean triplet is a set of three natural numbers, a < b < c, for which,

+a2 + b2 = c2
+For example, 32 + 42 = 9 + 16 = 25 = 52.

+There exists exactly one Pythagorean triplet for which a + b + c = 1000.
+Find the product abc.